lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

+README file:
+Project Documentation:
+  Project description: main objectives, assumptions, hypothesis, etc.
+  Folder/module sutructure, including sub-modules.
+  Key stages and what was done in each (e.g., data import --> data processing --> modeling --> analysis --> visualisation/graphs).
+  Important definitions and explanations of key parameters/configurations.
+Data Description and Link to the Dataset
+References to Papers or Articles used
+Instructions for running the project (commands).

 # Predicting fMRI Response Dissimilarity to Natural Scenes
 COURSE: Data Science and Advanced Python Concepts Workshop for Neuroscience

 BAR-ILAN UNIVERSITY

+## Project Documentation
 This project did not aim to replicate or directly compare results from existing papers.
 Instead, we adopted an exploratory approach to a novel task in an existing problem space.

 The goal of this project is to predict how different our brain response will be to viewing a pair of images representing natural scenes, i.e., predict dissimilarity between fMRI responses to pairs of images.

-## PDF report file
+Based on the literature we assume that it is possible to predict a stimulus given an fMRI response (decoding), or vice versa, predicting the fMRI response given a stimulus (encoding).
+Moreover, the similarity between brain responses and machine learning models has also been explored, and moderately high correlations have been reported.

+Based on these assumptions we hypothesise that our novel approach could result successful: to build a machine learning model capable of predicting how dissimilarly a given brain region in the visual cortex will process two different images.

+Two different machine learning model architectures were explored, the first consists of a simple 2-Layer Siamese CNN, which did not succeed to get encouraging results.
+The second one consists of a Multi-Layer Perceptron model that takes two concatenated embeddings as input, corresponding to the each pair of images, which are obtained using a pretrained model.

-This repository contains a PDF file with the project report.
+**PDF report file:** This repository contains a PDF file with the project report, where the project backgrpung, design and methodology are carefully detailed.
 It follows the structure of a scientific report with the following parts: introduction, methodology, results, and conclusion and discussion.
 As specified in the guidelines, no citations or references are included.

-## Source/Project
+## Project structure
-Full dataset results are run via various Google Colab workbooks (impossible to run with the full dataset on a local machine), but this repo has all corresponding code split out into organized files (per `Directory structure` detailed below).
-Details on how to run this code locally with a small subset of data are noted here as well.
+Full dataset results are run via various Google Colab workbooks (impossible to run with the full dataset on a local machine), but this repository has all corresponding code split out into organized files (per `Directory structure` detailed below).

-We have deprecated code here from the first model simply for storage/tracking purposes, not for running or grading.
+We have deprecated code here from the first model simply for storage/tracking purposes, not for running.
 We also have certain functions which we used for testing, but are not called in main.py as they are not part of the core analysis.

 ### Directory structure
 <details>